-The locally listed Sutton Masonic Hall at 9 Grove Road was purpose built for the Freemasons in 1897 by a locally known architect, Richard Creed, and local builder, Duncan Stuart & Sons of Wallington.
-The architect is responsible for two nationally listed buildings in Sussex and Essex.36 The architectural detail of the building is interesting with the central three bays projecting under a tympanum supported by pilasters on the second storey and decorative blockwork at the ground floor, including a moulded bull's eye and keystone above the door.
+4.94 Sutton Masonic Hall at 9 Grove Road was purpose built for the Freemasons in 1897 by a locally known architect, Richard Creed, and local builder.
+Duncan Stuart & Sons of Wallington.
+The architectural detail of the building is interesting with the central three bays projecting under a tympanum supported by pilasters on the second storey and decorative blockwork at the ground floor, including a moulded bull's eye and keystone above the door.
 Unfortunately all of the windows have been replaced or altered and the bull's eye above the door has been filled in with a ventilation grill.
+This building has been nominated for local listing (ref. #59) and the architect is responsible for two nationally listed buildings in Sussex and Essex.

-A new road link, from opposite the railway station on Brighton Road/Mulgrave Road through to Grove Road is allocated for in the Development Framework for Sutton Station and Adjoining Land SPD (July 2005), as well as the Sutton Town Centre Area Action Plan: Preferred Options Document (April 2009).
+4.95 A new road link, from opposite the railway station on Brighton Road/Mulgrave Road through to Grove Road is allocated for in the Development Framework for Sutton Station and Adjoining Land SPD (July 2005), as well as the Sutton Town Centre Area Action Plan: Preferred Options Document (April 2009).
 The construction of this road would remove traffic congestion from the High Street and allow for environmental improvements around the station entrance however it would require the demolition of the buildings at 2-4 Mulgrave Road as well as the Masonic Hall.
 The impact of the demolition of these buildings and the construction of a busy road would require the careful assessment of the impact on the surrounding historic environment and the character appraisal area as a whole.